 A traditional yogurt lamb curry recipe has you make a thick yogurt yourself, but Greek yogurt is the perfect swap for those of us short on time (and active cultures on hand).
 If you’ve never used whole spices in a recipe before, you’ll be blown away by the amount of taste they add.
 Usually, you have to saute them and then grind them, which can be a long process, but for this curry, you’ll leave them in the sauce whole.
 Just be sure to eat around them.

 Try this recipe from Archana’s Kitchen.

 4. Healthy Shepherd’s Pie

-Eating healthfully doesn’t have to be an all or nothing affair, as evidenced with this healthy shepherd’s pie recipe.
+Eating healthfully doesn’t have to be an all-or-nothing affair, as evidenced by this healthy shepherd’s pie recipe.
 The meat and potatoes are included as usual, but they’re made healthier with the addition of cauliflower and Greek yogurt for the mash.
 For the filling, consider using steamed fresh vegetables instead of frozen if you have them available.
 This is also a fun place to swap out beef for a more nutrient-dense protein like lamb or bison.

 5. Roasted Beets and Labneh

 You might think Greek yogurt is as thick as yogurt gets, but this roasted beets recipe has you strain it even further.
 The result is a yogurt “cheese” that is even richer than the usual version, and it’s heavenly.
 Here, it’s paired with yellow and red beets, the sweetness of which will perfectly balance the yogurt’s tang.
 A vinaigrette made with lots of fresh basil pulls the yogurt and beets together, making this recipe useful as a wonderful light vegetarian lunch or a dinner side dish.